 Chiado and Bairro Alto

-Chiado and Barrio Alto represent Lisbon at its most bohemian and alternative, with some describing Chiado as Lisboa's Montmartre
+Chiado and Bairro Alto represent Lisbon at its most bohemian and alternative, with some describing Chiado as Lisboa's Montmartre.

 Chiado is an elegant and bohemian neighborhood in Lisbon, between Bairro Alto and Baixa Pombalina.
 It's frequently compared to Paris’ Montmartre district, rebuilt after it was destroyed by a fire in 1988.
 The most famous streets are Rua do Carmo, which houses the ruins of a church by the same name, and Rua Garrett, in the center of Chiado.
 The square and its surrounding streets are full of famous cafés, theatres, and museums.

-Bairro Alto, which is adjacent to Chiado, is rather alternative and is probably the best part of the city to find good fado restaurants.
+Bairro Alto, which is adjacent to Chiado, is rather alternative and is probably the best part of the city to listen to fado.
 The streets are full of graffiti and laundry hanging outdoors.
 We suggest you take Rua da Misericordia to get to the Bairro Alto.

 The Praça Luís de Camões, where the Carnation Revolution took place, marks the border between Chiado and Bairro Alto.